Why did we create Fathym?

 Developers have little time to spend on the difficult and lengthy tasks of provisioning cloud infrastructure or orchestrating and maintaining applications.
 Furthermore, companies and organisations are also under pressure, with skyrocketing demand for applications but limited resources.

 Fathym provides everything you need to deliver your next cloud-native solution.
 Start from scratch with out-of-the box functionality and leverage Fathym further to establish your enterprise best practices and deliver solutions with your existing technology skills.

 We built the tools for ourselves.
 Fathym was born from our own frustrations of the complexities of launching enterprise cloud infrastructure and maintaining and deploying applications.

-We have been using our framework to build IoT solutions for multiple and varied industries and projects, including creating actionable road weather datasets for Departments of Transportation and private fleets; improving efficiencies and eliminating manual intervention in industrial processing; streamlining the brewing process for craft brewers; creating a more efficient ticket scanning process for ski resorts; and more.
+We have used our technology to build solutions for multiple and varied industries and projects, including creating actionable road weather datasets for Departments of Transportation and private fleets; improving efficiencies and eliminating manual intervention in industrial processing; streamlining the brewing process for craft brewers; and more.

 We created Fathym to help developers and organizations focus on building cloud-native solutions and creating value while Fathym handles the rest.